gdbroman/broman.blog/_posts/2020-07-19-life-a-juggling-act.md

 One’s time and mental energy - whilst more abundant than most probably think - is, undeniably limited.

-Each day we’re handed a certain amount of fuel units and it’s our job to spend them wisely with respect to our short- and long term goals.
+Each day we’re handed a certain amount of fuel units and it’s our job to spend them wisely.

 Indeed, we can increase those fuel units through lifestyle design.
-But no matter how much meditating or fasted exercise one does, there will always be 24 hours in a day.
+But no matter how much meditating or fasted exercise one does, we ain't geting more time.

 _Everybody_ gets 24 hours - so what’s your strategy gonna be like?